Groundhog Day (1993)

 Misanthropic TV weatherman/broadcaster, Phil Connors, is annoyed and despondent when he's assigned the job of covering the annual Groundhog festivities in the small "Hick" town of Punxsutawney - making this his fourth in a row.
 The only noticeable upside is his attractive and good-natured producer.
 But the real nightmare begins when Phil ends up reliving the same day (Groundhog Day) over, and over again.
 Unable to leave the town due to a severe blizzard, and with no end in sight, Phil struggles to find a way to escape (and ultimately make the best of) his seemingly hopeless situation.

 TV weatherman Phil Connors is cynical, to say the least, and having to go yet again to Punxsutawney, Pa. on February 2 to see if Punxsutawney Phil sees his shadow isn't his idea of fun.
-He's grumpy with his segment producer Rita and downright nasty with cameraman Larry.
+He is grumpy with his segment producer Rita and downright nasty with cameraman Larry.
 He doesn't take the shadow business at all seriously but the next morning, awakens to find he is reliving the same day.
-Initially disbelieving and fighting what is happening to him, Phil eventually accepts that he will re-live the same day over and over again.
+Initially disbelieving and fighting what is happening to him, Phil eventually accepts that he will relive the same day over and over again.
 He uses the opportunity to acquire new skills - piano playing and ice carving among them - and soon becomes the most admired man in Punxsutawney.
-Just how many times he relives the day, however, is anyone's guess.
+However, just how many times he relives the day is anyone's guess.

 Phil Connors is the arrogant and egotistical weatherman for local station WPBH-TV Pittsburgh.
 He has disdain for those with whom he works as well as for his viewers.
 But he has the most disdain for Groundhog Day held in Punxsutawney, Pennsylvania, which he is to cover for the fourth time in his career, this year with Rita and Larry, the station's new producer and cameraman respectively.
 Phil wants to get in and out of Punxsutawney as quickly as possible, but a snowstorm forces the threesome to stay an extra night in town after the Groundhog Day festivities.
 When Phil awakens the next morning, he is experiencing what he thinks is déjà vu.
 In reality, he is experiencing that Groundhog Day in Punxsutawney all over again.
 The same happens the following day and the following.
 As Phil relives that same Groundhog Day over and over again, he goes through a myriad of highs and lows.
 But as he comes to the realization that Groundhog Day may be his fate for eternity, he also comes to other realizations, such as that his actions have no long term consequences, but that knowledge, especially as it relates to Rita, can be a powerful and dangerous thing.
 But he is given opportunity after opportunity to get the day "right."

 After the celebration concludes, a blizzard develops that Connors had predicted would miss them, closing the roads and shutting down long-distance phone services, forcing the team to return to Punxsutawney.
-Connors awakens the next morning, however, to find it is February 2 again, and his day unfolds in almost exactly the same way.
+However, Connors awakens the next morning to find it is February 2 again, and his day unfolds in almost exactly the same way.
 Connors can change his behavior, but other people do and say the same things they did and said the previous day, unless Connors changes something.
 He is aware of the repetition, but everyone else seems to be living February 2 for the first time.
 This recursion repeats the following morning and the one after that, and over and over again.
 For Connors, Groundhog Day begins each morning at 6:00 A.M., when he wakes up in his room in a Victorian bed and breakfast.
-His clock radio is always playing the same song, Sonny & Cher's "I Got You Babe."
-His memories of the "previous" day are intact, but he's trapped in a seemingly endless time loop, repeating the same day in the same small town.
+His clock radio is always playing the same song, "I Got You Babe" by Sonny & Cher.
+His memories of the "previous" day are intact, but he is trapped in a seemingly endless time loop, repeating the same day in the same small town.

 After briefly trying to rationalize his situation, and then thinking he is insane, Connors takes advantage of learning the day's events and the information he is able to gather about the town's inhabitants, and finds that his actions have no long-term consequences for himself.
 He revels in this situation for a time: seducing beautiful women, stealing money, even driving drunk and experiencing a police chase.
 However, his attempts to seduce his producer, Rita, are met with repeated failures.
 He begins to tire of, and then dread, his existence, starting the day by smashing the alarm clock and professing the inanity of Groundhog Day as a holiday in his newscast.
 In a vain attempt to break the cycle, he kidnaps Phil the Groundhog.
 After a police pursuit, Connors drives a stolen truck into a quarry, causing both man and rodent to die in a fiery explosion; but the loop does not stop.
 He commits suicide several more times.
 He electrocutes himself, lets a truck hit him on the road, and jumps from a tall building (other attempts are alluded to) but mere death cannot stop the day from repeating.
 After he dies, he simply wakes up listening to Sonny & Cher in the same bed, on the same day, over and over again.